What is a Cyber Attack Simulation Exercise?

 A core component of cyber resilience is having solid Cyber Incident Response Plans, Incident Response Playbooks and strategies in place.
 But an even more critical element is rehearsing and testing these documents with Cyber Attack Simulation Exercises

-But what is a Cyber Attack Simulation Exercise?
+But what is a Cyber Attack Simulation Drill?
 How do you conduct one in your organisation?
 What exactly do you test and how?
 And how do you make sure you reap the full benefits of running a Cyber Attack Simulation Exercise?

 Do know more about how to plan, produce and conduct an effective Cyber Attack Simulation Drill, check out our Cyber Tabletop Exercise Training.